GrootAI/GrootAI.github.io/_posts/2020-11-03-meta-learning-survey.md

 ### Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6V1d4kmsfRE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hansam briefly introduced Matching Networks, Prototypical Networks, Siamese Networks, Relation Networks
+Meta learning can be described as "learning to learn."
+It means model learns the learning strategy.
+There is a three main approach in meta learning: metric-based, model-based, and optimization-based.
+Metric-based approach is easy to use and can be used in any model, so it is popular and well-studied method.
+In this seminar I briefly introduced metric-based meta learning methods: Matching Netwroks, Prototypical Networks, and Relation Networks.